glad94/hydejack-starter-kit/football/_posts/2020-06-11-Best-Mates.md

 ## Getting the Data

-I used data from Transfermarkt.com for this project, which provides the following per game stats for each player for every season in their record:</p>
+I used data from Transfermarkt.com for this project, which provides the following per game stats for each player for every season in their record:

 - Number of minutes played
 - Minute sub-ed in